This article was first published on Dec 19, 2014, and updated on June 14, 2017.

-HONG KONG - Former top Hong Kong civil servant Rafael Hui was found guilty on Friday of accepting HK$8.5 million (S$1.44 million) in bribes from executives of property developer Sun Hung Kai Properties Ltd, in the city’s highest profile corruption case.
+Hui was found guilty in 2014 of accepting HK$8.5 million (S$1.44 million) in bribes from executives of property developer Sun Hung Kai Properties Ltd.

 Hui, 66, who headed Hong Kong’s civil service from 2005 to 2007, was found guilty of three counts of misconduct in public office and two counts of conspiracy to commit misconduct.
 He had faced eight charges related to bribery and misconduct in public office, all of which he denied.